ikramsaedi/term-deposit-calculator/README.md

 ## How it was built

+This is a CLI app that runs using Node and Typescript.

 ### CLI Args Parsing

 For CLI args parsing I decided to use the library `yargs`.
 I didn't want to have to get bogged down parsing arguments myself in Node -- there's no need to reinvent the wheel!
 This gave me type safety out of the box (ie: `--interest-paid` is a flag that must always be present) without much work from me.